 The path up the mountain isn't too difficult to follow, and you're typically fine so long as you're following the path of least resistance.

-As you get higher you’ll have to climb some long and explosed areas of rock.
+As you get higher you'll have to climb some long and exposed areas of rock.

 Continue up and soon you will come to the most challenging part of the trail, Costão do Pão de Açúcar.

 COSTÃO DO PÃO DE AÇÚCAR

 Costão do Pão de Açúcar is a near-vertical path of rock rising some 20 meters up the hillside – and there's no way around it (this is the easiest route to the top).